Dogs are an important part of our community.

 - Take your dog to obedience classes and practice what you learn regularly.

-- Block the views of passing pedestrians and other dogs from your property with solid fencing, shade cloth or hedging, or if you feel the provocation might be human, like children teasing the dog, then discuss the problem with them, their parents or their teachers.
+- If you feel the provocation might be human, like children teasing the dog, then discuss the problem with them, their parents or their teachers.

 - If you want to be a good neighbour and a responsible dog owner, then please check with your neighbours to see if there are any noise nuisance problems.